MichalPajestka/sign-language-translator/README.md

 You can visit the page [here](https://sign-language-translator-lemon.vercel.app/)
 ## Background
 This web application was done according to the requirments of the 2nd assignment provided during the Fullstack course at Noroff Accelerate.
+This assignment was done by Michal Pajestka and Ozan Kara.

 ## Description